Industrial policy: History

 During the Reagan administration, an economic development initiative called Project Socrates was initiated to address US decline in ability to compete in world markets.
 Project Socrates, directed by Michael Sekora, resulted in a computer-based competitive strategy system that was made available to private industry and all other public and private institutions that impact economic growth, competitiveness and trade policy.
 A key objective of Socrates was to utilize advanced technology to enable US private institutions and public agencies to cooperate in the development and execution of competitive strategies without violating existing laws or compromising the spirit of "free market".
 President Reagan was satisfied that this objective was fulfilled in the Socrates system.
 Through the advances of innovation age technology, Socrates would provide "voluntary" but "systematic" coordination of resources across multiple "economic system" institutions including industry clusters, financial service organizations, university research facilities and government economic planning agencies.
 While the view of one US President and the Socrates team was that technology made it virtually possible for both to exist simultaneously, the industrial policy vs. free market debate continued as later under the George H. W. Bush administration, Socrates was labeled as industrial policy and de-funded.

-Following the Financial Crisis of 2007–08, many countries around the world – including the US, UK, Australia, Japan and most countries of the European Union – have adopted industry policies.
+After the 2008 financial crisis, countries including the US, UK, Australia, Japan and most countries of the European Union adopted industry policies.
 However contemporary industry policy generally accepts globalization as a given, and focuses less on the decline of older industries, and more on the growth of emergent industries.
-It often involves government working collaboratively with industry to respond to challenges and opportunities.
+It often involves the government working collaboratively with industry to respond to challenges and opportunities.
 China is a prominent case where the central and subnational governments participate in nearly all economic sectors and processes.
-Even though market mechanisms have gained in importance, state guidance through state-directed investment and indicative planning plays a substantial role in the economy.
+Even though market mechanisms have gained importance, state guidance through state-directed investment and indicative planning plays a substantial role in the economy.
 In order to catch-up and even overtake industrialized countries technologically, China's "state activities even extend to efforts to prevent the dominance of foreign investors and technologies in areas considered to be of key significance such as the strategic industries and the new technologies" including robotics and new energy vehicles.